Group Information

 Activities

 Regular migration watches take place at Long Nab bird observatory.
 Contact the Chair if you are interested in joining in.
 Places can be limited in the observatory at times but often birders are stood outside watching land based migration.
-A series of in the field group meetings are being introduced for members in 2025.
+A series of in the field group meetings were introduced for members in 2025.

-Upcoming events.....
+Upcoming events...

 Youth Members